ajbertra91/mazzaroth/README.md

 # Mazzaroth

-A slide show tool to help study the Mazzaroth acording to the Bible.
+A slide show tool to help study the Mazzaroth acording to the Bible.v